BowDown097/Bloons-Mods/README.md

 # Bloons-Mods
-Source code and releases for all my Bloons mods.
+Source code for all my Bloons mods.
+Binaries are in the [BTD6 Mods and Discussion Discord](https://discord.gg/DCdVMZg).